King & Queen

-King & Queen is a studio album by American recording artists Otis Redding and Carla Thomas.
+King & Queen is a studio album by the American recording artists Otis Redding and Carla Thomas.
 It is Thomas' fourth album and Redding's sixth and the final studio album before his death on December 10, 1967.
 Influenced by Marvin Gaye's duets, the album features ten covers of soul classics and the eleventh finishing song co-written by Redding.

 The album includes crossover hits "Tramp" and "Knock on Wood".
 Following Redding's death, the single "Lovey Dovey" was also released.
 The original album's liner notes were written by Tennessee Senator Howard H. Baker, Jr. It was released on March 16, 1967, by Stax Records.

 Background and recording

 Producer Jim Stewart had the idea to produce a duet album with Otis Redding and Carla Thomas, as he thought it would help their musical careers' progress, and that "[Redding's] rawness and [Thomas's] sophistication would work" well together.
 Another reason to combine the two artists was in the hopes of achieving a success similar to that which Motown singer Marvin Gaye had with both Mary Wells and Kim Weston.
 Carla Thomas was already successful in the R&B business; she had already had many singles appear in both the Hot 100 and Hot Rhythm & Blues Singles charts, most recently her 1966 song "B-A-B-Y".
 Redding agreed to record with Thomas, simply stating, "Well, hey, you from Memphis, you from Tennessee, you can hang".
 At the time the album was recorded in January 1967, Thomas was studying at Howard University in Washington D.C. for an M.A. in English.
 Recorded in about six days (another source states only three days), the album features eleven songs: ten covers of soul classics, and an eleventh song, "Ooh Carla, Ooh Otis", that Redding co-wrote with Al Bell.
 It features house band Booker T. & the M.G.'s, pianist Isaac Hayes, and the brass section the Memphis Horns.
 Six out of eleven songs were cut during their session; the rest were overdubbed by Redding in the following days owing to their concert obligations.